 See above and please silence your device.
 Check it twice, to be sure.
 Really.

 This one's easy.
 Wear whatever you want!
 Want to dress up and make a special occasion out of it?
 Go for it.
 (You'll look amazing.)
 Opening nights in particular tend to bring out more folks dressed to the nines.
 But you won't be alone if you dress more casually...this is Los Angeles after all.
 Be sure to check out our opera fashion blog.

 Each season, James Conlon’s pre-show talks are an enormously popular highlight of every performance he conducts.
-Since Stern Grand Hall is currently unavailable for large, stationary gatherings (due to COVID-19 restrictions), the pre-show talk for Il Trovatore has been reimagined.
+Since Stern Grand Hall is currently unavailable for large, stationary gatherings (due to COVID-19 restrictions), the pre-show talks for this season have been reimagined.

-This time, James Conlon’s Il Trovatore talk will be filmed and made available to watch from home before or after the performance.
-Additionally, for three performances of Il Trovatore—September 22, 25 and October 3—the talk will be screened on large outdoor monitors on the Music Center Plaza for audiences to enjoy, beginning one hour before the opera.
+Pre-Show talks will be filmed and made available to watch from home before or after the performance.
+Additionally, for select performances the talk will be screened on large outdoor monitors on the Music Center Plaza for audiences to enjoy, beginning one hour before the opera.
 Visit the ticket page for the opera you are attending, for more details and the link to the pre-show talk.

 It’s Los Angeles.
 So that means there’s traffic to deal with.
 And parking.
 We know.
 We understand and believe us, we don't want late arrivals missing out.
 But because performances can run three hours or more, we have to start promptly—otherwise we’d be here forever!
 So bank plenty of time for your arrival so you can get to your seat before the curtain rises, because latecomers may not be seated until intermission.
 (In case of disaster, we've got monitors in the lobby for you to watch the performance until the next break.)